Teacher Education Program

 If I have content knowledge, can I challenge a course?

 Yes, credit can be granted for verifiable skills and learning gained through the experience.
-Details can be found at: Credit for Prior Learning
+Please contact your advisor for details.

 I have a Masters, am I eligible for the Masters of Arts in Education program?